polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/add-pallets-to-runtime.md

 This process verifies that your changes integrate seamlessly and that the runtime compiles without errors, preparing it for testing or deployment.

-## Run your Chain
+## Run your Chain Locally

-To run your chain, run the following commands:
+To spin up your parachain locally and start producing blocks:

-1. Override the generated chain spec file:
+1. Create a new chain specification file with the new runtime:

     ```bash
     chain-spec-builder create --relay-chain paseo \